SolidGuides.com may get a commission when you buy through links on our website. Read More.

-The BackBeat 500 FIT’s military grade P2i nano-coating works incredibly well, and can even stop water poured directly on them.
+The BackBeat 500 FIT’s military-grade P2i nano-coating works incredibly well, and can even stop water poured directly on it.

 The microphone for voice activation and calls operate efficiently so you won’t have a problem with your calls.
 Beyond this, it has a powerful Bluetooth so you can move freely without having to worry about the direct line of sight.
 Plus, you can pair the headphones with 2 devices simultaneously.

-The BackBeat FIT 500 offers an unmistakable boost bass, which works in favor of the headphone, by blocking external sounds.
-Even so, the bass is well regulated to limit some of the energy of the mids which affects the clarity of vocal-heavy music.
+The BackBeat FIT 500 offers an unmistakable boost bass, which works in favor of the headphones by blocking external sounds.
+Even so, the bass is well regulated to limit some of the energy of the mids, which affects the clarity of vocal-heavy music.

-The Plantronics BackBeat Fit 500 uses a micro USB port and not USB-C. Unfortunately, it doesn’t fast charge.
+The Plantronics BackBeat Fit 500 uses a micro USB port, not USB-C. Unfortunately, it doesn’t have a fast charge option.
 Still on the downside, despite including a micro USB cable in the box, you have to find your wall plug.

 Though clamping is felt after 45 minutes of workout, they still offer a secure fit while moving around.
-Into the bargain, the water repellant P2i coating and lightweight, plastic casing make the BackBeat 500 FIT an awesome sound gadget for running.
+The water-repellent P2i coating and lightweight, plastic casing make the BackBeat 500 FIT an awesome sound gadget for running.

-The Under Armour JBL Sport Wireless Train are intended to handle lots of sweat.
-These water resistant headphones are covered with rubber to protect the audio jack and charging port.
-Further, the Sport Wireless Train are made of washable, detachable breathable fabric earcups with ability to handle up to 10 minutes of water splashing.
+The Under Armour JBL Sport Wireless Train headphones are intended to handle lots of sweat.
+These water-resistant headphones are covered with rubber to protect the audio jack and charging port.
+Furthermore, these headphones come with earcups made from washable, detachable, and breathable fabric.
+They can even handle up to 10 minutes of water splashing.

-As far as design goes, the JBL UA Sport Wireless Train are sturdy and adaptive enough to survive hard tackles.
-And that’s why they look different from other JBL cans since they were created to be rugged, which is a good thing for those who intend to use them for more than the basic drills.
+As far as design goes, the JBL UA Sport Wireless Train is sturdy and adaptive enough to survive hard tackles.
+That’s why these headphones look different from other JBL models.
+They were created to be rugged, which is a good thing for those who intend to use them for more than the basic drills.

-Its case store 3,5mm cable, a micro USB charging cable, an inline remote and mic.
+Their case stores a 3,5mm cable, a micro USB charging cable, an inline remote, and a mic.
 They come in 2 colors: black on black, and red on black.
-Of course!
-They look sleek and stylish.
+Of course, they look sleek and stylish.
 On top is an elastic headband with tight grip padding to hold your headphones in position.

-Like any JBL headphone, the UA Sport Wireless Train have the bass-heavy sound profile.
+Like any JBL headphone, the UA Sport Wireless Train have a bass-heavy sound profile.
 Flexing enough sonic muscle to keep the workouts going.
-Pushing the Under Armor button on the right side turns the TalkThru feature to life allowing you to hear what your friends or personal trainer are saying.
+Pushing the Under Armor button on the right side turns the TalkThru feature on.
+This feature allows you to hear what your friends or personal trainer are saying.
 Besides, you can pick calls with a fantastic experience.

 Most JBL UA Sport Wireless Train users don’t experience any skips or jumps, which is good.
-Additionally, the headphones connect via Bluetooth 4.1, meaning it will allow you to listen up to a 10m range.
+Additionally, the headphones connect via Bluetooth 4.1, meaning they will allow you to listen to music from your phone up to a 10m range.

 Again, they feature 610mAH battery with 16 hours lifetime.
 However much of a tradeoff it might seem, a larger battery could have probably made the headphones more cumbersome.

-The JBL Under Armour Sport Wireless Train headphones misses the noise cancellation feature.
-Surprisingly, that doesn’t affect its sound quality that much, though its presence would have been appreciated.
+The JBL Under Armour Sport Wireless Train headphones miss the noise cancellation feature.
+Surprisingly, that doesn’t affect their sound quality that much, though its presence would have been appreciated.

-JBL UA Sport Wireless Train is a well-priced highly serviceable, sweat resistant, superb sound stage and makes such great workout and daily use options.
+JBL UA Sport Wireless Train is a well-priced, highly serviceable, sweat-resistant, superb sound stage.
+It is a great option for workouts and daily use.

 N700NC is a bold first entrance for Samsung and AKG.
 They are comfortable, sturdy, noise-canceling headphones built for audiophiles.
-Since these cans evidently shine in musical reproduction.
+These cans evidently shine in musical reproduction.

 The AKG N700NC are greatly-designed wireless headphones that provide a premium feel.
 They have the high-end appeal with leather-lined earcups.
-Nevertheless, they have a slightly off design with the headband hinges resulting in broader and heavier headphones.
+Even so, they have a slightly off design with the headband hinges resulting in broader and heavier headphones.

 These 9.2 ounces foldable headphones come with a top-quality hard case, a 3.5 mm audio cable and a micro USB charging cable.
-These are long-trips headphones since the memory ear pads are tighter, deeper, and feature a fluffy barrier between your ear and the external surroundings.
+These are long-trips headphones since the memory ear pads are tighter and deeper.
+They also feature a fluffy barrier between your ears and the external surroundings.

-Similarly, the headband is well-padded, meaning you can wear the headphones the entire workday without feeling clutched.
+Similarly, the headband is well-padded.
+You can wear the headphones the entire workday without feeling clenched.